AI, Work,

 Sources: METR, Measuring AI Ability to Complete Long Tasks; METR arXiv paper; OpenAI GDPVal companion site; GDPVal paper.

 The aggregate job apocalypse has not shown up.
-Concentrated stress has.
+The margins are split.

 No broad collapse